While it seems obvious to stockpile first aid supplies for emergencies, not many people have an emergency dental kit (aka “a survival dental kit”).

 Many people don’t realize that poor dental health can cause other problems in the body.

 Bacterial infections in your mouth can travel to other places and cause infection.

-Here are just some of the infections which can occur from bad oral health.
+Here are some of the infections that can occur from bad oral health.

 - Respiratory diseases like pneumonia